Land and people

 A celebratory conference on the 1919 Land Settlement (Scotland) Act in Lewis in September 2019 examined the ongoing meanings and legacies of this century-old legislation and included a keynote lecture from Professor James Hunter.
-You can read a blog inspired by the event Barra-land-raiders-blog and join in the lively conversation about land issues and the past by adding your thoughts and comments to our research questionnaire.
+You can read a blog inspired by the event Barra-land-raiders-blog.

 Runrig and Highland history

 At the Runrig and Highland History event at the National Museums of Scotland in May 2019, Donnie Munro described the impact on the band of reading James Hunter’s The Making of the Crofting Community and eloquently and passionately discussed the meanings of land and language in the Highlands.
-You can read Professor David Worthington’s reflections on the event and take part in our research questionnaire.
+You can read Professor David Worthington’s reflections on the event.